 EOS is a CIC, run by ex-prisoners, for prison leavers.
 They provide high quality, long-term support to prison leavers to allow them to re-establish themselves in the community through gaining access to education, training and employment.

-The Criminal Justice and Human Rights Centre is a group of researchers, practitioners and community members studying the ‘justice’ in the criminal justice system.
+The Centre for Justice Reform is a group of researchers, practitioners and community members studying the ‘justice’ in the criminal justice system.
 The Centre is interested in addressing the multiple challenges facing criminal justice, both nationally and internationally.
 The Centre takes a strategic focus on penal policy reform, international justice and human rights, and women’s justice.

 Rethink Mental Illness is a value based charity, formed over 50 years ago, striving to improve the quality of life for all those severely affected by mental illness.
 They have 3 key business areas, campaigning, service delivery and advice and information provision.